vaggeliskls/windows-github-custom-runner/README.md

     - PAT: Personal access token
 2. Run: `docker-compose up -d`

+> The PAT token needs Read and Write access to organization self hosted runners

 # Remote Desktop
 For debugging purposes or testing you can always connect to the VM with remote desktop softwares.